dallasfoley/progress-tracker-frontend/README.md

 Zod is basically another type wrapper over our TypeScript that allows us to create much more complex type schemas than with TypeScript that can be used to validate and parse data.
 It also integrates extremely well with React-Hook-Form and Shadcn UI Form components (Shadcn UI forms are meant to be built with Zod and React-Hook-Form).

 ## Rendering and Caching

-These two concepts are extremely intertwined in Next.js.
+These two concepts are extremely intertwined in Next.js

+### Rendering

 Rendering is essentially the process of Next running your code and producing HTML hydrated with JS and CSS.
 On the server, Next.js uses React's APIs to orchestrate rendering.
 The rendering work is split into chunks: by individual routes segments and Suspense boundaries.
 Each chunk is rendered in two steps:
 React renders Server Components into a special data format, optimized for streaming, called the React Server Component (RSC) Payload which contains the rendered result of Server Components, placeholders for where client components should be rendered and references to their JS files and any props passed from a server component to a client component.
 Next.js uses the RSC Payload and client component JS instructions to render HTML on the server.
 This means we don't have to wait for everything to render before caching the work or sending a response.
 Instead, we can stream a response as work is completed.
 For statically rendered routes, the RSC Payload is cached server-side for near-instant renders.